wolfenrain/fluttium/docs/docs/cli/test-command.md

 # Test the given flow using a different target entry file.
 fluttium test your_flow.yaml --target lib/main_development.dart

-# Test the given flow using a different flavor of your application
+# Test the given flow using a different flavor of your application.
 fluttium test your_flow.yaml --flavor development

+# Test the given flow using custom dart defines.
+fluttium test your_flow.yaml --dart-define SOME_KEY=myValue --dart-define SOME_OTHER_KEY=myOtherValue
 ```